mastoryberlin/flow/README.md

 ```

-Many times, directives have *arguments* that modify or specify its behavior.
+Some directives have *arguments* that modify or specify their behavior.
 Everything following a
 directive's name on the same line (except comments) is considered its argument(s), but the concrete format and meaning
 depends entirely on the directive in question.
 This is much like the way command-line tools work: Each
 command has its own way of interpreting the command line, and ideally, that way is the most convenient